How to Tell Whether It's Time to Retire

 Make Sure You Can Afford It

 Track your expenses so that you have a realistic handle on how much income you will need to sustain your preferred lifestyle.
-One commonly cited goal is to have saved enough money so that for each year of your retirement, you'll have at your disposal 70 percent to 80 percent of the income you earned annually prior to retirement.
+One commonly cited goal is to have saved enough money so that for each year of your retirement, you'll have at your disposal 70% to 80% of the income you earned annually prior to retirement.

 Factor in changes that you could reasonably anticipate after retirement.
 For example, you would no longer be shelling out money for work clothes or commuting costs but you might spend more on vacations, entertainment, and dining out.